Soqva/design-patterns-sample/README.md

-# design-patterns-sample
+# Design patterns samples

-a set of projects containing samples of using design patterns in java
+A set of projects containing samples of using design patterns in java.